Remember!August 28, 2019

 - Do you ever take time to “remember” the things that the Lord did for you in the early years when you first came to know Him?
 What does it do for you when you recall those precious moments?

 - What has the Lord recently done for you?
 How has He delivered you, rescued you, or saved you?
 Have you taken time to thank Him for all that He’s done for you?

-- Memories must be cultivated and What are you doing to cultivate and maintain your sweet memories of your past times with Jesus?
+- Memories must be cultivated.
+What are you doing to cultivate and maintain your sweet memories of your past times with Jesus?
 How do you plan to share those experiences with your friends and loved ones?